press | reviews

 Florida Grand Opera

-“Paired with the lush voice of Brittany Robinson as Zerlina, the only woman who appears able to match wits with the Don, Brittany Robinson was a standout throughout, especially her Batti, batti o bel Masetto, highlighted by her long-held high notes.”
+“Paired with the lush voice of Brittany Renee as Zerlina, the only woman who appears able to match wits with the Don, Brittany was a standout throughout, especially her Batti, batti o bel Masetto, highlighted by her long-held high notes.”
 (South Florida Classical Review)